intel-iot-devkit/smart-video-workshop/object-detection/README.md

 **IT'S BEST TO OPEN A NEW TERMINAL WINDOW SO THAT YOU CAN COMPARE THE RESULTS**

+ Make sure that you have sourced the environmental variables for each newly opened terminal window.

+	source /opt/intel/computer_vision_sdk/bin/setupvars.sh

 #### 1. CPU
 ```
 ./tutorial1 -i $SV/object-detection/Cars\ -\ 1900.mp4 -m $SV/object-detection/mobilenet-ssd/FP32/mobilenet-ssd.xml -d CPU